 - Easy diversification: Crowdfunding makes diversifying your investment portfolio incredibly fast and easy.
 It’s simple to take your portfolio from just bonds and stocks to something a lot more diverse in very little time.

 - Invest in large projects: You can invest in a larger real estate project that you wouldn’t have been able to afford otherwise.
 Apartment complexes and high-rise buildings are no longer out of your budget.

 - Small initial investment: You can invest on most real estate crowdfunding platforms with as little as $5,000.
 Since individual investments can be had for as low as $1,000, your initial investment can be spread across several different projects.

-- More control than what REITs offer: While there are similarities between real estate crowdfunding and real estate investment trusts (REITs), crowdfunding allows you to control the specific projects you invest in directly.
-You can even invest in local, single family, fix-and-flip projects.
+- More control than what REITs offer: While there are similarities between real estate crowdfunding and real estate investment trusts (REITs), crowdfunding allows you to directly control the specific projects you invest in.
+You can even invest in local, single-family, fix-and-flip projects.

 Of course, there are some cons to real estate crowdfunding that you have to understand and be aware of so that you can make the best decision for your investments and future.
 I would be remiss if I didn’t list these so that you can make an informed decision.

 - Non-guaranteed returns: There is always the potential that your actual returns won’t be as high as you projected.

 - Capital Calls: Due to the complexity of real estate projects, an investment may require more capital than initially anticipated.
 In that situation, the project manager can issue a capital call, which is a request from investors for additional money.
 You should be aware of this possibility in any investment you make.